 Yes, Ivacy offers a range of dedicated IPs.
 In other words, you can obtain a dedicated IP associated with any of the following countries: Australia, Canada, Hong Kong, Germany, the United Kingdom, the United States, and Singapore.

-Just like when it comes to other Ivacy's features, you mustn't forget to read the fine print.
+Just like when it comes to other Ivacy features, you mustn't forget to read the fine print.
 That's where you'll see that dedicated IPs work only on Ivacy's Windows client.
 On top of that, you can connect using a dedicated IP on a single device at a time.

-Ivacy also says that your dedicated IP will be linked with your VPN account.
+Ivacy also says that your dedicated IP will be linked to your VPN account.
 However, it fails to explain how this feature works, as well as whether that system can endanger your privacy.

 Does Ivacy Have an Ad-Blocker?

 No, Ivacy doesn't have an ad-blocker.
 Therefore, if you're keen on blocking digital ads, we strongly recommend using a dedicated ad blocker.

 There are plenty of both free and premium ad-blockers online (for individual Web browsers mostly, available on desktop and mobile platforms), which won't interfere with Ivacy.

 Server Count & Infrastructure